 - Calcium Carbonate and Magnesium Hydroxide

-Osteoporosis (bone loss) is the main disease that happens when you don't get enough calcium.
-Lack of calcium also may be associated with bone pain and spinal problems.
+Osteoporosis (bone loss) is the main disease that happens when you do not get enough calcium.
+Lack of calcium may be associated with bone pain and spinal problems.
 Low levels can also cause muscle cramps, irregular heartbeat, and depression.

 Ames BN.
 Micronutrient deficiencies: A major cause of DNA damage.
 Ann NY Acad Sci.
 2000;889:87-106.

 Cashman K, Flynn A. Optimal nutrition: calcium, magnesium and phosphorus.
 Proc Nutr Soc.
 1999;58:477-487.

 Covington T, ed.
 Nonprescription Drug Therapy Guiding Patient Self-Care.
 St Louis, MO: Facts and Comparisons; 1999:467-545.